isabella232/autospotting.io/content/faq.md

 with the instance's uptime.

-If the spot instance is past its grace period, AutoSpotting will attach it to the group and immediately detach and terminate an on-demand instance from the same availability zone.
+If the spot instance is past its grace period, AutoSpotting will attach it to the group and immediately detaches and terminates an on-demand instance from the same availability zone.
 Note that if draining connection is configured on ELB then Auto Scaling waits for in-flight requests to complete before detaching the instance.
 The terminated on-demand instance is not necessarily the same used initially, just in case that may have been terminated by some scaling operations or for failing health checks.
+But nevertheless, it will be picked from the same Availability Zone in order to avoid rebalancing actions.

 ## What happens in the event of spot instance terminations?

-Since AutoSpotting will run by default only every 5 minutes, nothing will happen immediately, unless you configure your spot instances to take notice of the two minute termination notification.

-The notification is only visible from within the instance being terminated, which must periodically query a certain metadata endpoint, so you can only do it by running some additional code on the instance, and AutoSpotting can't directly see this notification.
+Recent versions of AutoSpotting detect and process the termination notification events.

+The behavior in this case depends on your group's configuration.
+If you use a termination Lifecycle Hook, the spot instance will be terminated immediately by AutoSpotting, which will trigger the immediate execution of the Lifecycle Hook.
-There are tools(or even simple bash scripts) which continuously poll the instance metadata and detect the notification.
-Once detected, they can take some draining action by running custom scripts.
-You can do things like removing the instance from your load balancer, pushing log files to S3, draining ECS cluster tasks, etc. and hopefully manage to drain it completely before it's terminated.
+There you can take actions such as pushing log files to S3, draining ECS cluster tasks, etc. and hopefully manage to drain it completely before it's forcefully terminated by the spot market.

+If the group has no termination Lifecycle Hook configured, the instance will be detached from the group and left running until the spot market will eventuallly terminate it.
+This will trigger its autmatic removal of the instance from the load balancer.

-Once the instance was terminated, your AutoScaling group's health checks will eventually fail, and the group will handle this as any instance failure, by launching a new on-demand instance in the same availability zone, as initially configured on the group.
+Once the instance was terminated, your AutoScaling group's health checks will eventually fail, and the group will handle this as any instance failure by launching a new on-demand instance likely in the same availability zone as initially configured on the group.

-That on-demand instance will be replaced later on by AutoSpotting using the normal replacement process which can be seen above.
+That on-demand instance will be replaced later on by AutoSpotting using the normal replacement process described above.

 ## What bidding price does AutoSpotting use?